 Most Durable: Coffee Gator 34-Ounce French Press Coffee Maker

-Coffee Gator's French press is designed for travel, with an included travel canister for coffee, but its durability means you won't want to limit its usage to trips.
+Coffee Gator's French press is designed for travel with an included travel canister for coffee, but its durability means you won't want to limit its usage to trips.

 The layered stainless steel design keeps coffee hot for up to an hour after brewing, naturally resists rust, and won't break like its glass counterparts.
-This French press does weighs 2.2 pounds, and comes with a small canister for storing your beans.
+This French press does weigh 2.2 pounds, and it comes with a small canister for storing your beans.
 The biggest drawback is the loud whining noise when you plunge that comes from metal scraping metal.

-Dimensions (LxWxH): 4 x 4 x 8.5 inches| Sizes Available: 34 ounces
+Dimensions (LxWxH): 4 x 4 x 8.5 inches | Sizes Available: 34 ounces

 Related: The Best Cold Brew Coffee Makers